victor-luu191/job_analytics/README.md

   + standardizing job titles to unify different forms of the same job title e.g. Software Engineer and Engineer, Software will be unified as Software Engineer.
 The script uses the parser from https://jobsense.sg/api/get/job-title-parser/.

-+ Input: __unique titles__ of job posts in either data/clean/doc_index_filter.csv or any table of job posts with titles included
++ Input: __unique titles__ of job posts in either data/clean/doc_index_filter.csv or any table of job posts with titles included.
 + Output: a table where each row contains a job title together with its __components__ obtained from parsing.

 2. __Extract features__ required by topic and MF models.